Relational Work in a Loneliness Crisis - RSA

 • Social networks

-Join the RSA US community and author David Jay for a discussion about how teaching powerful institutions to value (and fund!) relational work is critical to addressing the loneliness crisis.
+The RSA US community hosted author David Jay for a discussion about how teaching powerful institutions to value (and fund!) relational work is critical to addressing the loneliness crisis.

 How might the world change if those who nurture relationship were rewarded for the value that they create?
-Join David Jay, author of Relationality for a discussion about the reasons why relational work is so often undervalued and the powerful things that are possible if our institutions can learn to value it.
-Building on scientific principles, this session will explore how relational work requires us to radically rethink practices around metrics and impact reporting in order to resource the connections our world desperately needs.
+David Jay, author of Relationality engaged in a discussion about the reasons why relational work is so often undervalued and the powerful things that are possible if our institutions can learn to value it.
+Building on scientific principles, this session explored how relational work requires us to radically rethink practices around metrics and impact reporting in order to resource the connections our world desperately needs.

 David Jay